Your Guide to the Digital SAT

 • Rhetorical synthesis

 The entire Math section is 70 minutes long and has 44 questions.
-It is split into two modules, which are each 35 minutes long with 22 questions.
-Students have an average of 1 minute and 35 seconds to complete each Math question.
+It’s split into two modules, each 35 minutes long with 22 questions.
+You’ll have an average of 1 minute and 35 seconds per question.

-Approximately 30% of the Math consists of in-context questions, also known as word problems.
+Approximately 30% of the Math consists of “in-context questions” (aka word problems).
 These questions have an average of 50 or fewer words per question.

-Questions within each module are arranged roughly by order of difficulty with easier questions towards the beginning and harder questions towards the end.
+Questions within each module are arranged by order of difficulty, with easier questions towards the beginning and harder questions towards the end.

 The content domains are broken down into the following testing points: